morganrivers/bash_history_improved/README.md

 Linux 5.10.0-14-amd64 #1 SMP Debian 5.10.113-1 (2022-04-29) x86_64 GNU/Linux

-# Bash History Backup

-This is a simple script to automatically backup your Bash history to a file before shutdown and restore it when you start up again.
-The script is intended for use on Debian-based Linux distributions.
+Underlying this is a simple script to automatically backup your Bash history to a file before shutdown and restore it when you start up again.
+Again, the script is intended for use on Debian-based Linux distributions.

 ## Requirements